 Weaving.
 Healing.
-Herbalism.
-The spellbinding story of a mysterious boarding school sheltering a centuries-old secret by the bestselling author of The Botanist's Daughter
+Haunting.
+The spellbinding story of a mysterious boarding school sheltering a centuries-old secret by the bestselling author of THE BOTANIST'S DAUGHTER

 In the late 1700s, Rowan Caswell leaves her village to work in the home of an English silk merchant.
-Her talent for herbs and healing soon attracts attention and she is tasked with both bringing new life into the world as well as helping to end it.
+She is thrust into a new and dangerous world where her talent for herbs and healing soon attracts attention.

-Meanwhile, in London, Mary-Louise Stephenson lives amid the clatter of the weaving trade and dreams of being a silk designer, a job that is the domain of men.
-When she arrives in the market town of Oxleigh, bringing with her a length of fabric woven with a pattern of deadly plants, she unwittingly sets in motion a catastrophe that will affect the lives of all those who dwell in the silk merchant's house.
+In London, Mary-Louise Stephenson lives amid the clatter of the weaving trade and dreams of becoming a silk designer, a job that is the domain of men.
+A length of fabric she weaves with a pattern of deadly flowers will have far-reaching consequences for all who dwell in the silk house.

-Intoxicating, haunting and inspired by the author's background, The Silk House is the exceptional new gothic mystery by Kayte Nunn.
+Intoxicating, haunting and inspired by the author's background, THE SILK HOUSE is an exceptional gothic mystery.

 'The stories of three fascinating women weave seamlessly together in this atmospheric book set against the sumptuous backdrop of the eighteenth-century silk trade.
 The titular Silk House is at once eerie and evocative as it leaves its mark on its inhabitants - and as its influence transcends time to create a mystery that is so compelling I found myself racing towards the final pages.
 Utterly spellbinding' NATASHA LESTER